Superradiant detection of microscopic optical dipolar interactions: Coupled Dipole Models

 More generally, since the hybrid model overlooks the $m_g$-changing photon exchange channels, we expect the model to underestimate the dephasing/decoherence of spin-wave order.
-Here the insufficient modeling is bench-marked by comparing the simulation with the exact pair-analysis in Appendix~\ref{appendix:HyperfineAtoms}.
+Here the insufficient modeling is bench-marked by comparing the simulation with the exact pair-analysis in Sec.~\ref{appendix:HyperfineAtoms}.
 In particular, comparing with the $\xi=0.64/6\pi$ factor from the full model, the hybrid model here predicts a $\xi$ factor which is $\sim 25\%$ smaller, and thus a slower density-dependent initial decay.
 Beyond the initial decay analysis, it is difficult to computationally evaluate how this inaccuracy evolves.
-Nevertheless, we have carried out CDM simulations at typical atomic sample densities in this work, over the interrogation time $T_{\rm i}$ of interest (Fig.~\ref{figSetup}, Fig.~\ref{figSub}), to verify that similar to the isotropic model (Appendix~\ref{appendix:CDMisotropic},Fig.~\ref{figPrinciple}(f)), the hybrid model predicts an initial spin-wave decay which is nearly ideally exponential.
+Nevertheless, we have carried out CDM simulations at typical atomic sample densities in this work, over the interrogation time $T_{\rm i}$ of interest (Fig.~3 in the main text), to verify that similar to the isotropic model (Sec.~\ref{appendix:CDMisotropic}, Fig.~\ref{figPrincipleS}(d)), the hybrid model predicts an initial spin-wave decay which is nearly ideally exponential.